ExchangeUnion/docs/Developer Guide.md

 This guide is intended to help developers who want to contribute to `xud`.
-Developers who want to build on top of `xud`, are invited to check out the [API Documentation](https://api.exchangeunion.com).
+Developers who want to build on top of `xud`, should check out the [API Documentation](https://api.exchangeunion.com).

 ## Contribution Guidelines